hantsy/spring-puzzles/docs/hibernate-reactive.md

 # Integrating Hibernate Reactive with Spring

-Hibernate started a subproject - Hibernate Reactive for Reactive Streams support, but at the moment Spring still did not add Hibernate Reactive support, but the integration work is not complex.
+Hibernate started a subproject - Hibernate Reactive for Reactive Streams support, but at the moment when I wrote this post, Spring still did not embrace Hibernate Reactive.
+The good news is the integration work is not complex.
 In this post, we will attempt to integrate the latest Hibernate Reactive with Spring framework.

-In the former post [Integrating Vertx with Spring framework](https://itnext.io/integrating-vertx-application-with-spring-framework-fb8fca81a357) and [the further post](https://itnext.io/building-a-vertx-application-with-smallrye-mutiny-bindings-spring-and-hibernate-reactive-5cf10b57983a) , we have integrated Hibernate Reactive with Spring IOC container, but in those the posts, the web handling is done by Vertx.
+In the former post [Integrating Vertx with Spring framework](https://itnext.io/integrating-vertx-application-with-spring-framework-fb8fca81a357) and [the further post](https://itnext.io/building-a-vertx-application-with-smallrye-mutiny-bindings-spring-and-hibernate-reactive-5cf10b57983a) , we have integrated Hibernate Reactive with Spring IOC container, but in those the posts, the web handling is done by Vertx Web.
 In this post, we will use the existing Spring WebFlux instead.

 Open your browser and navigate to https://start.spring.io, and generate a Spring project skeleton with the following  dependencies,

 * *WebFlux*
 *  *Lombok*

-Extract the downloaded files, and imported into your IDE.
+Extract the downloaded files into disc, and import the project into your IDE.

 Open the project *pom.xml* file, add the following dependencies.